Monmouth Civic Chorus: Recordings

+Community Outreach and Scholarships

+Small ensembles of Monmouth Civic Chorus members perform at senior communities, private parties, and local events such as Red Bank Holiday Harmonies and Belmar Winterfest.
+Since 1985, Monmouth Civic Chorus has awarded more than $85,000 to over 110 New Jersey high school seniors of outstanding vocal promise.
+Many winners go on to study music and some have returned to sing with the chorus.

 Tours

 Monmouth Civic Chorus has performed on tour in numerous European countries.
 Highlights include singing in St. Peter's Basilica at the Vatican in Rome, the Duomo di Santa Maria del Fiori in Florence, St. Stephen's Cathedral in Vienna, the home of Edvard Grieg in Norway, and St. Patrick's Cathedral in Dublin.
 Tours under the direction of William R. Shoppell, Jr. took Monmouth Civic Chorus to Austria and Germany in 1984, the British Isles in 1987, and to Austria, Switzerland and Italy in 1990.
 Monmouth Civic Chorus toured Central Europe in 1993, directed by Dr. Shapiro, and Scandinavia in 1996, under the baton of then-Assistant Conductor Steven Russell.
-Dr. Brandau led the chorus on tours of the Republic of Ireland in 2015, and the Baltic States in 2018.
+Dr. Brandau led the chorus on tours of the Republic of Ireland in 2015, the Baltic States in 2018, and of Northern Italy and Austria in 2023.

 Organizational structure

+Monmouth Civic Chorus is an auditioned volunteer adult mixed chorus of approximately 100 members.
 Monmouth Civic Chorus is a not-for-profit organization with no office and no paid administrative staff.
 All administrative aspects of running the chorus are performed by volunteers.
 The elected board of directors, consisting largely of singing members, is responsible for developing and implementing the long-range plan, overseeing the group's fiscal health and grant compliance, responding to the needs of the director and members, and maintaining productive relationships with the audience and community.

 Monmouth Civic Chorus programs are made possible in part by funds from Monmouth Arts, a partner agency of the New Jersey State Council on the Arts, and the Monmouth County Board of County Commissioners.
 Additional funding is received from individual and corporate donors, foundation grants and matching gifts.
 Monmouth Civic Chorus has an Endowment Fund as a permanent income source, and a Sostenuto Society for donors who have included the Chorus in their estate planning.

 Monmouth Civic Chorus is a member of Chorus America and the New Jersey Choral Consortium.